KateChantha/react-redux-auth-testing/README.md

-# Getting Started with Create React App
+# React Redux and Testing

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).